ONSdigital/monthly-business-survey-results/docs/contributor_guide/CONTRIBUTING.md

 ## Code conventions

-Code written for this project should follow [PEP 8 coding conventions](pep8), [project naming conventions](docs-naming) and the guidance on [quality assurance of code for analysis and research](duck-book) (also known as the Duck Book).
+Code written for this project should follow [PEP 8 coding conventions][pep8], [project naming conventions][docs-naming] and the guidance on [quality assurance of code for analysis and research][duck-book] (also known as the Duck Book).

 ### Git and GitHub

 We use Git to version control the source code and out source code is stored on GitHub.

-We follow the [GitHub flow](github-flow) workflow.
+We follow the [GitHub flow][github-flow] workflow.
 This means that we create feature branches of the `main` branch and merge them back to `main` once they meet the definition of done.
 We give our branches short but informative names, in lowercase and separated with hypens.
 Where applicable, we start branch names